 Wednesday, March 6, 2013

 I have never been so excited about fruit as I've been with these tangerines and the oranges we had before them.
-One of our local organic farms bought an organic citrus farm in Florida and has been taking orders for fresh tangerines, oranges, and grapefruit.
+One of our local farms bought an citrus farm in Florida and has been taking orders for fresh tangerines, oranges, and grapefruit.
 I haven't had the grapefruit yet, but hope to.
 The oranges and these tangerines are the most flavorful, sweet, colorful, and juicy citrus I've ever had in my life.
 They are absolutely amazing.
 Just what the body needs in the dark of winter.
 While we've been eating these up, they come in 10-lb bags, so we have a lot!
 I used just one of them to make these scones one Sunday morning.
 They were delicious - full of tropical flavors and a nice treat with our morning cup of coffee.

 1 cup unbleached all-purpose flour